Eustachy Żyliński: Early life and career (1889–1919)

 Żyliński was born in to a landless noble family.
-In 1907 he graduated with a gold medal from the gymnasium in Kiev, and in 1911 with a first-degree diploma from the Faculty of Physics and Mathematics of the University of Imperial Saint Vladimir University in Kiev, where he then worked from 1912to 1914, while doing internships in Göttingen, Cambridge and Marburg.
+In 1907 he graduated with a gold medal from the gymnasium in Kiev, and in 1911 with a first-degree diploma from the Faculty of Physics and Mathematics of the University of Imperial Saint Vladimir University in Kiev, where he then worked from 1912 to 1914, while doing internships in Göttingen, Cambridge and Marburg.
 In 1914 he obtained a master's degree (equivalent to today's PhD).

 In 1916 he was drafted into the Imperial Russian army.
 He graduated from a military-engineering school in Kiev and an electrical engineering school in St. Petersburg in 1917 put himself at the disposal of the 1st Polish Corps.
 From 1918, as an associate professor, he lectured at the Polish University College and the Higher Technical Institute in Kiev.
 In 1919 he stayed in Warsaw, performing military service as an officer of the Polish Army.